Hugo Johnstone-Burt: Career

 In March 2012, Johnstone-Burt joined the cast of drama series Tricky Business.
 The following month, Johnstone-Burt revealed that he had filmed a guest role for the soap opera Home and Away.
 The actor called his character, Jamie Sharpe, "a super-creepy stalker guy" and said he had worked a lot with Ada Nicodemou (Leah Patterson-Baker).
 He also appeared alongside Magda Szubanski in the musical drama film Goddess.

 In 2015, Johnstone-Burt continued to appear in his role of Hugh in the third season of Miss Fisher's Murder Mysteries.
 He also had a leading role in the feature film San Andreas, alongside Dwayne Johnson.
 Johnstone-Burt appeared in the Network Ten drama The Wrong Girl as Vincent, the brother of lead character Lily played by Jessica Marais.
+He reprised his role of Hugh Collins in the 2020 feature film Miss Fisher and the Crypt of Tears.
+It was shot on-location in Melbourne and Morocco in 2018.
+The following year, he appeared in Rick Donald's comedy series Australia's Sexiest Tradie.
+In 2023, Johnstone-Burt played Henry Broad in the British drama series Ten Pound Poms.
+He also appeared in the British sitcom Queen of Oz.

-In 2020, he retake his role of constable Hugh Collins in Miss Fisher and the Crypt of Tears.
+In 2024, Johnstone-Burt appeared in the 7plus series Roast Night.
+He also guest-starred in an episode of the crime comedy drama series Return to Paradise.

 Personal life

-Johnstone-Burt has been in a relationship with Nine News reporter Julie Snook since 2016.
-The couple announced their engagement in November 2019.
+Johnstone-Burt has been in a relationship with news reporter Julie Snook since 2016.
+The couple announced their engagement in November 2019, and they married in the Blue Mountains in March 2021, having postponed the ceremony twice due to the COVID-19 pandemic.
+Johnstone-Burt and Snook welcomed their first child, a son, in December 2022.